alissacrane123/Module-2-Resources/week-4/d1-browser-basics/lecture_notes.md

 Cookies
-- small piecese of info websites store on your computer
+- small pieces of info websites store on your computer
 - stored and managed by web browser
 - included with http requests
 	- server sends data to browser, sent back on next req